rltvty/chromebox-kubernetes/README.md

 #### Install ubuntu with minimal packages

 Follow the install process.
 I'll note options you should choose below, for when it is less clear what to do.
-These are the steps using Ubuntu Server 16.04.1 LTS.
+These are the steps using Ubuntu Server 16.04.3 LTS.
 They may be different on other versions

 * Choose *Install Ubuntu Server*
 * Hostname selection: Make sure each box is different...
 I used cb0, cb1, and cb2
 * Username & Password: Use the same for all 3 boxes
 * Don't bother encrypting your home directory
 * Unmount partitions that are in use? - YES
-* Partitioning method: Guided - use entire disk and set up LVM
-* Select disk to partition: SCSI1 (0,0,0) (sda)
+* Partitioning method: Manual, working on disk: SCSI1 (0,0,0) (sda)
-* Write the changes to disks and configure LVM? - YES
-* Amount of volume group to use for guided partitioning: use default or `max`
+  * Delete Swap partition
+  * Delete Primary partition
+  * Create new partition in the free space
+    * 12 GB / Primary / Beginning / Mount point: `/` / Bootable - On / Done setting up the partition
+  * Create new partition in the remaing free space
+    * 4 GB / Logical / Use as: `swap area` / Done setting up the partition
-* Write the changes to disks? - YES
+* Finish partitioning and write chagnes to disk - YES
 * HTTP proxy information: (blank)
 * How do you want to manage upgrades on this system? - Install security updates automatically